openpharma/autoquarto/README.md

-`autoquarto` includes an app that allows users to provide definitions for parameters in the YAML header of a Quarto document (or in the headers of invidiual chapters of a Quarto book or website).
+`autoquarto` includes an app that allows users to provide definitions for parameters in the YAML header of a Quarto document (or in the headers of individual chapters of a Quarto book or website).
 The easiest way to access the website is by calling the `askForparams` function:

     askForParams <- function(path="path/to/myDocument.qmd")